TinySnow/RustLearning/README.md

 - Package use_crate:

-    - File name do NOT follow the official docs' content name, cause the compile command won't work if we do so.
+    - File name does <font color=red>NOT</font> follow the official docs' content name, cause the compile command won't work if we do so.

     - The compile command is given in each file's comment.
 (The comment uses Chinese and does NOT provide English version.)